 Hanna Kohner’s story was the first Holocaust survivor story told on American national television when she was featured on Ralph Edwards’ This Is Your Life in 1953.
 In over 20 years of telling her parents’ story Julie Kohner has shown the video of the show and developed a curriculum to be used by teachers in conjunction with the chapters of the book Hanna and Walter: A Love Story.
 Each part is available separately but all together they make a powerful educational tool.

-How can we use it with our students, children, grandchildren?
+How can Voices of the Generations be used with our students, children, and grandchildren?

 The video can be seen here: